RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Ride the wave

 Think of creative periods in history: usually it wasn't a single person, but there was a particular location or scene where ideas were flourishing.
-You should aim to position yourself in places where a "rising tide lifts all boats".
-Even if your first attempt in a field doesn't succeed, you can probably carve out a specialty and be carried by the overall progress and interest in the field.
+You should aim to position yourself in these idea-busy fields where a "rising tide lifts all boats".
+Even if your first efforts don't succeed, you can carve out a specialty and be carried by the overall progress in the field you've entered.

 ### Chase exponentials

 The field you target may backed by an exponential that you can extrapolate into the future.
 For example, Moore's Law was a sign that microcomputing would become more viable in the future.
-The explosion of the Internet was a sign that ec-ommerce was going to be how people were going to do their shopping.
+The explosion of the Internet was a sign that e-commerce was going to be how people were going to do their shopping.
 These exponentials are often where you can build for the future rather than the present - by predicting what will become possible and what assumptions can be overturned.

 ### Move fast!